mwyvr/suckless-patches/README.md

 ## Obligatory Screenshot

-Here's a pretty bland screenshot, but do remember, bland was my objective.
-In practice, I use the multiple desktops and tag feature to move windows to keep my working desktop simple to remove distraction.
+This is a bland screenshot, but do remember, bland was my objective.
+In practice, I use `dwm` multiple desktops and move-to-tag feature (or auto window movement) to keep my working desktop(s) simple and distraction free-ish.

 ![Boring "desktop"](https://raw.githubusercontent.com/solutionroute/suckless/main/screenshots/20220104-172007.png)